-Domestic Violence Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
+Domestic Violence Lawyer Robert Stiefvater has been practicing law in Ohio since 2003.
 He has a proven track record of successfully defending Barberton domestic violence cases.
 Call Robert about your case.
-Even if our Domestic Violence Law Firm is not currently accepting new clients, a Domestic Violence Lawyer will discuss your case with you and answer your questions.
+Even if our Domestic Violence Law Firm is not currently accepting new clients, a Domestic Violence Defense Attorney will discuss your case with you and answer your questions.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.